 ENERGY SERVICES & Software

-Acelerex is a US based consultant and software developer focused on data-driven operational and economic analytics to support the progression towards clean energy, management of distributed energy resources, and enhanced reliability and efficiency in electric power generation and transmission.
+Capabilities include data-driven operational and economic analytics to support the progression towards clean energy, management of distributed energy resources, and enhanced reliability and efficiency in electric power generation and transmission.

 Consultancy services focus on policy and regulatory advice as well as integrated resource planning, transmission optimization and electrical grid simulation, evaluation of new technologies including renewables and energy storage, and providing support for the transition to a clean energy future.

-Acelerex software products for power system planning and operations management focus on high-performance real-time optimization algorithms, Artificial Intelligence (AI) prediction, cloud based device control systems, data acquisition and analytics, and blockchain and smart contract applications.
+Software products for power system planning and operations management focus on high-performance real-time optimization algorithms, Artificial Intelligence (AI) prediction, cloud based device control systems, data acquisition and analytics, and blockchain and smart contract applications.
 All software is scaleable for multi-site monitoring and control of residential microgrids, Commercial & Industrial microgrids, and power plants.

 Grid Automation Software: